CoenWarmer/kibana/src/platform/packages/shared/kbn-workspaces/README.md

 - Uses git worktrees to avoid multiple full clones (saves disk & time).
 - Detached checkouts prevent accidental commits inside benchmark worktrees.
 - Bootstrap enforces the current runtime Node version by updating `package.json` engines and `.nvmrc` / `.node-version` inside the worktree to reduce friction with older refs.
 (Ideally we'd use a Node.js version manager)

-### Current limitations / TODO

-- Build step is a placeholder; build caching not implemented.

 ### When to use